svenwal/kong-arm/README.md

 docker build .
 ```

-to get your image in your local Docker registry. **Compilation will take very long** (due to the use of QEMU) but you can find a compiled version on Dockerhub svenwal/kong-arm <https://cloud.docker.com/repository/docker/svenwal/kong-arm>
+to get your image in your local Docker registry. **Compilation will take very long** (due to the use of QEMU) but you can find a compiled version on Dockerhub *svenwal/kong-arm* at <https://cloud.docker.com/repository/docker/svenwal/kong-arm>

 ## Testing
 So far the only tests have been on a Kubernetes cluster on some Raspberry Pi 3+